usgs/wdfn-blog/content/checkstatus.md

 >
 > \- a user who emailed our help desk

-Check Status users value "at-a-glance\" data where it is clear and easy for them to understand the status of their water conditions.
-They are repeatedly accessing USGS web sites, due to reoccurring operational needs or specific water events.
-After finding sites that serve the water data they are interested in, many users will bookmark the webpage in their browser for easier access the next time they need to look.
+Check Status users value "at-a-glance" data where it is clear and easy for you to understand the status of water conditions.
+Users repeatedly access USGS web sites due to reoccurring operational needs or specific water events.
+After finding sites that serve the water data they're interested in, many users will bookmark the webpage in their browser for easier access the next time they need to look. *(Did you know?
+When you bookmark a monitoring location page, it will save the type of parameter you selected - so if discharge was selected when you bookmarked the page, when you open the bookmark next, the page will load discharge for that site.)*

 Most Check Status users are not downloading or manipulating the data, except the small subset of Check Status and Download users that have